AlexRS90/blog-app/README.md

 ✅ Wrote some methods to update the database counters. 🔢 <br>
 ✅ Used seeds.rb and rails console. 🌱 <br>

+## Milestone 5:

+✅  Implemented the design from the sneak peek wireframes. 🖥️  <br>
+✅  Added basic styling 🎨  <br>
+✅  Used methods from models. 📈  <br>
+✅  Used partials to keep the code DRY 🏜️  <br>

 ## Built With

 - Ruby On Rails